Eclipse-SDV-Hackathon-BCX/hackchallenge-driving-score/docs/step-1-identify-signals.md

 # Hack Challenge "Driving Score"
+## Step 0 - Evaluate SDV Domains

+You can choose to use any one of the SDV domains such as Eclipse Leda, or Eclipse Muto (ROS Domain), which will provide you the tools including in-vehicle data collection, sharing data to the cloud as well as building dashboards and widgets to visualize your solutios.
+Please refer to [Step 2: Architecture and Data Flow](./step-2-architecture-data-flow.md) for potential data flows.

 ## Step 1 - Identify needed input signals

 The [Vehicle Signal Specification](https://github.com/COVESA/vehicle_signal_specification) is supported by [Eclipse Velocitas](https://github.com/eclipse-velocitas) and [Eclipse Kuksa.VAL Databroker](https://github.com/eclipse/kuksa.val).
 The [Kuksa.VAL DBC Feeder](https://github.com/eclipse/kuksa.val.feeders) has an example recording of raw vehicle signals in the form of a [recorded CAN-Bus network session log](https://github.com/eclipse/kuksa.val.feeders/blob/main/dbc2val/candump.log) file, including the mapping to a specific vehicle model.

 It's the easiest way to get simulated data.
 It's a static recording and will run in a loop though, you won't be able to influence the simulation.
 However, all of these components can be run in a docker container, which makes it easy and convenient to use - and even run on a headless edge device with a container runtime.
 In a later step, if you have more time, check out some other vehicle simulators such as [CARLA](https://carla.readthedocs.io/) or [F1Tenth](https://f1tenth.readthedocs.io/en/stable/), maybe you can integrate these as well.

+ROS domain can provide you drive data from a simulated racecar driving in race tracks using different maps.
+You can have the test car drive autonomously with reactive algorithms such as gap follower, time eleastic band (TB) with global and local planners or manually using keyboard or a joystick.
+F1Tenth.org reactive algorithms such as and simulted vehicles.
+You can use all the the sensor data published by the simulator and AckermannDrive messages for the information such as the steering angles, velocity etc. [F1Tenth] TODO: Provide a page with quick video descriptions

 ## Vehicle Signals